 Like all M1917s, this little vehicle is crowned by a flat-plated octagonal turret.
 The commander was provided with a cupola, or tower as it was called at the time, with three vision slits for rudimentary visibility.
 The cupola cover could not be opened all the way due to a stop on the rear of the cover.
 Entry for the commander was through two hatches in the rear of the turret.
-The large weapon is a replica, apparently of the 8mm Hotchkiss machine gun fitted to French FTs.
+The large weapon is a replica, apparently of the 8mm Hotchkiss machine gun fitted to French FTs, but the gun mount appears to be that used with the 37mm gun.
 The US machine gun mounts provided barrel shrouds, and consequently the barrels could not be seen.
 The anti-ditching tailpiece is visible, and an engine muffler would normally be installed between the two vertical mounts on the hull side.
 On French FTs, the engine muffler was on the opposite side of the hull.

 This view illustrates one of the extra driver's vision slots placed in the triangular armor plates in the American version of the FT.
 The circular hole in the turret is a pistol port, or loophole as they were known.

 The gun shield and mount on this tank are representative of the ball mount fitted for the Browning tank machine gun.